ngrx/platform/projects/ngrx.io/content/guide/component/push.md

  - Take observables or promises, retrieves their values, and passes the value to the template.
  - Handles `null` and `undefined` values in a clean unified/structured way.
- - Triggers change-detection differently if `zone.js` is present or not (`detectChanges` or `markForCheck`).
+- Triggers the change detection differently if `zone.js` is present or not using `ChangeDetectorRef.markForCheck` or `ɵmarkDirty`.
- - Distinct same values in a row to increase performance.
+- Distinct the same values in a row for better performance.
- - Coalescing of change detection calls to boost performance.